This Year’s "Dog Days" Last Only 30 Days! A Seasonal Wellness Period

 Today marks the start of the traditional "dog days" - summer's peak heat has officially arrived!

-Unlike the typical "extended 40-day" period, this year’s hot season runs from July 20 to August 18, lasting just 30 days – a notably shorter span rare in the past decade.
+Unlike the typical extended period, this year's hot season runs from July 20 to August 18, lasting just 30 days - a notably shorter span than in previous years.

 Despite its brevity, the intense heat persists.
-Coupled with frequent rainfall and dampness, this season may leave the body more vulnerable to external influences.
+Coupled with frequent rainfall and humidity, this season invites us to be more mindful of our daily routines.

 Key dates: